ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 ### Task 6: Recover data using the EFS DRA certificate

 The purpose of this task is to show you how to recover a file that has been encrypted using WIP if the Windows 10 device on which it resides has been recovered after having been misplaced or stolen.
 In this case, you will decrypt the apptest1.txt file that you earlier encrypted.
+In a real-world scenario, you would start out by copying your WIP-encrypted file to a location where you have admin access; however, in this lab, we're simply going to point to the apptest1.txt file to keep things simple.

-1. In a real-world scenario, you would start out by copying your WIP-encrypted file (in this case, **apptest1.txt**) to a location where you have admin access.
-In this lab, we're simply going to point to the apptest1.txt file, so proceed to the next step.
+1. You should still be logged into LON-CL1 as the **Admin** and into Microsoft 365 as **Holly Dickson**.
 2. You must then install the **DRAcert.PFX** file.
 To do so, select the **File Explorer** icon on the taskbar at the bottom of the screen.
 Maximize the **File Explorer** window.
 3. In **File Explorer**, expand **Local Disk (C:)**, expand **Users**, and select **Admin**.
 4. In the list of files in the **Admin** folder, double-click on the **DRAcert.PFX** file.
 This initiates the **Certificate Import Wizard**.
 5. On the **Welcome to the Certificate Import Wizard** page, keep the selection **Current User** and select **Next**.
 6. On the **File to import** page, select **Next.**
-7. On the **Private key protection** page, in the **Password** field, enter the password that you assigned to the DRAcert file that you created in Task 2 (you were instructed to write this down for future use).
+7. On the **Private key protection** page, in the **Password** field, enter the password that you assigned to the DRAcert file that you created in Task 2 (in a real-world scenario, you were instructed to write this down for future use).
 For this lab, enter **Pa55w.rd**, which was the password that you assigned to the DRAcert file, and then select **Next**.
 8. On the **Certificate store** page, select **Next.**
 9. On the **Completing the Certificate Import Wizard** page, select **Finish.**
 10. On the **Import was successful** dialog box, select **OK**.